A retropharyngeal abscess is caused by a bacterial infection.

 A breathing tube followed by surgery to drain the abscess

-Most people with a retropharyngeal abscess do well with prompt treatment.
+Most people with a retropharyngeal abscess do well when treatment is prompt.

 First, people are given antibiotics such as ceftriaxone or clindamycin by vein.